If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 The New Brunswick Human Rights Act says that sexual harassment is against the law in the context of employment, housing, accommodation and services, and professional, business and trade associations.
 Under the act, your employer is required to prevent and respond to sexual harassment in the workplace.

-The Human Rights Act and OHSA work together to protect you from sexual harassment.
+The OHSA and the Human Rights Act work together to protect you from sexual harassment.

-Your employer has responsibilities under both of these laws.
+Your employer has responsibilities under both these laws.

 Does the OHSA apply in your situation?